woocommerce/woocommerce/readme.txt

 * Feature - Control default catalog sort order from Catalog Settings
 * Tweak - Order items table (for emails) moved to template file
 * Tweak - Queries on report pages to replace get_posts to resolve issues on stores with a shed load of orders
+* Tweak - Remove case sensitively from order tracking and force email lowercase on checkout
 * Fix - Put chosen frontend script back
 * Fix - Make download links use billing email, not user email
+* Fix - ' in prices (thousand separator)
+* Fix - Admin menu highlighting when adding orders
 * Localization - Spanish update by Héctor Carranza
-* Fix - ' in prices (thousand separator)

 = 1.5.2.1 - 16/03/2012 =
 * Fix - Redirect when no payment is required